Shaddix/OpenIddictExternalAuthentication/README.md

 3. Refresh token flow
 4. Authorization Code flow
 5. Resource Owner Password Flow (disabled by default, could be enabled via configuration)
+6. `UseIdentityServerRefreshTokens()` option that eases the migration from IdentityServer (i.e., that RefreshTokens from IdentityServer will still work, if `PersistedGrants` table remains)

 Here's the [vanilla js](https://oauth.arturdr.ru) or [react](https://oauth.arturdr.ru/react) demo of Google/Facebook authentication using OpenIddict on backend.
 The page has several buttons to log in via different providers.